Skip to main content

 Introduction

-Statutory sick pay (SSP) is basically the minimum amount of sick pay you should receive from your employer if you are absent from work due to sickness.
-Your employer might pay more under their own rules, but they can’t pay less.
+Statutory sick pay (also known as SSP) is basically the minimum amount of sick pay you should receive from your employer if you are absent from work due to sickness.
+Your employer might pay more under their own contractual sick pay scheme, but they can’t pay less.

 Amount